IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Draft version -05 contains some clarifications based on a review by Per Kjellander and Björn Terelius plus some code modifications and text.

-* l4s_active state removed as delay based congetsion control is always active
+* l4s_active state removed as delay based congestion control is always active

 * ref_wnd reduction when long time since congested limited to only limit ref_wnd to last max_bytes_in_flight_prev